 On the other hand, she came to politics as a natural result of her family’s involvement.
 Her grandfather, Cranston Allen, D-Churchill County, served in the State Assembly from 1872 to 1874.
 Her father, Lemuel Allen, who was not only a rancher but an attorney, served in many state roles, including County Prosecuting Attorney, three terms as a member of the State Assembly, Speaker of the Assembly, and Lieutenant Governor in 1903-1907.

 Researched by Patti Bernard and written by Janice Hoke.
-Posted to the Web Site May, 2016.
+May 2016, updated 2025.

 Sources of Information: